 An important fact to consider is that if moral disapproval stemming from religious beliefs is truly the root of the harms of porn, then we should expect to see no struggles with porn among atheists, agnostics, and individuals with no religious affiliations.
 But, this is simply not the case.
 It turns out that people who don’t believe in religious doctrine or teachings of any kind or report no moral objections to porn at all also frequently report unwanted compulsive patterns with porn.

-A good example of this is the extensive NoFap online porn recovery community.
+One example of this is the NoFap online porn recovery community.
 NoFap reports that 42% of their international community identifies as atheist and another 20% are agnostic or apathetic towards religion.
-They also report that 52% of the NoFap community reported that they never attend religious services, and another 8% attend less than once a year.
-Only 17% of users report attending church service weekly or more often.
+They also report that 52% of the NoFap community reported that they never attend religious services.

 What About the Research?